 Ball Ambushed Princess Anne's Limo On The Way To Buckingham Palace

-One would think tracking down a member of the royal family wouldn't be as easy as simply blocking their limo with your own car, yet Ball managed to know exactly where the princess would be.
-Not only had he seen her driving before, labeling her in his mind as an "easy target," but Ball also simply telephoned the the Buckingham Palace press office to find out Princess Anne's whereabouts.
+One would think tracking down a member of the royal family wouldn't be as easy as simply blocking their limo with your own car, yet Ball managed to learn exactly where to find the princess.
+Not only had he seen her driving before, labeling her in his mind as an "easy target," but Ball also merely telephoned the Buckingham Palace press office to find out Princess Anne's whereabouts.

-Anne Was Seen As An "Easy Target"
+Princess Anne Was Seen As An 'Easy Target'

 Princess Anne was also the media darling of the time, with her whereabouts greatly publicized and her life plastered in newspapers and on television after her marriage to a commoner, Captain Mark Phillips.